 You’ve made some big changes in your family’s diet recently and are really focusing on eating organic.
 You’ve stopped buying boxed cereal and other processed snacks at the grocery store and are making homemade snacks and treats with wholesome ingredients instead.
-You’re even soaking or sprouting your nuts, seeds, legumes and grains!
+You’re even sprouting or soaking nuts and seeds and even your legumes and grains!

 You’ve joined an organic fruit and veggie co-op and made the switch to grassfed locally produced meats.
 You’ve even taken the wise step of incorporating raw grassfed milk into your family’s diet.